chuckz1321/Machine-Learning/README.md

 Solve the issue of connection between pyChram and github.
 Indeed, VSS( not the gun in PUBG) and svn is dated.Github upup.
-From a rookie in python and git.
+From a rookie in python and git.:)
 Night!

-test
+###### 27th Dec, 2017

+Add the naive Bayesian to master branch.
+IELTS is coming.
+Tony ma.

 &copy;CopyRight by chuck